+Iron and steel are vital for industrialisation and coal is essential not only to generate power but also for making steel.
 England was fortunate that coal and iron ore, the staple materials required for mechanisation, were available in large quantity.
 Even other minerals like lead, copper and tin that were used in the industries were easily available.
 However, until the eighteenth century, usable iron was not easily available.
 Iron is extracted as pure liquid metal from the ore by a process called smelting.
 For centuries, charcoal (from burnt timber) was used for the smelting process.
 This had several problems: it was difficult to transport charcoal across long distances because it was too fragile.
+Secondly, due to impurities it could not generate high temperatures.
+Hence, the quality of iron produced was poor.
+Thirdly, charcoal was produced by burning trees in the forests.
+As the forest area got reduced, the supply of charcoal too got reduced.

-Fig. 14.2: The Cast Iron Bridge near Coalbrookdale, designed by the third Darby.
+Fig. 132: The Cast Iron Bridge near Coalbrookdale, designed by the third Darby.